API Reference: ApolloServer

 Call

-startonly if you are using a framework integration for a non-serverless environment (e.g.,
+startonly if you are using a middleware integration for a non-"serverless" environment (e.g.,

 Always call

-executeOperation (i.e., you're not actually starting an HTTP server), you don't need to call
+executeOperation on it (ie, you're not actually starting an HTTP server), you don't have to call

 executeOperation will do that for you.